BROADOAKS COUNTRY HOUSE DATA PROTECTION POLICY

 Our IT systems are managed by suitably trained staff who are responsible for overseeing day-to-day operation and to ensure continued security and integrity.

-Damson IT is responsible for ensuring we have procedures for the secure configuration of network devices.
+Sensible IT systems Limited is responsible for ensuring we have procedures for the secure configuration of network devices.
 These will vary from time to time but are likely to include:

 - ensuring all network devices have up to date fire walls